bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 ## Drives

-We can also query information related to mounted disk drives.
+You can also query information related to mounted disk drives.

-On a Mac:
+On a Mac systems:

 {% qna %}
 Q: free space of volume "Macintosh HD"
 A: 402534928384
 {% endqna %}

-On Windows:
+On Windows systems:

 {% qna %}
 Q: (free spaces of it, names of it) of drives